ipmanlk/USJP-Tech-LMS-Downloader/README.md

 ## USJP-Tech-LMS-Downloader
 _Download and sync online lecture videos & PDFs from Japura Tech LMS to your local machine easily!._

+### Disclaimer: This only works on Linux & Mac at the moment.
+Really appreciate if someone can help with the windows compatibility.

 ### Features
 - Automatically download all lecture PDFs.
 - Automatically download all lecture videos.